nano-o/blog/src/streamlet-in-tla+.md

 A valid blockchain (or simply a chain for short) is a valid block tree in which every process has at most one successor, i.e. in which there are not forks.

 Each epoch `e` has a unique, pre-determined leader (e.g. process `(e mod N)+1`), and processes in epoch e must follow the following rules:

 - The leader proposes a new block with epoch number `e` that extends one of the longest notarized chains that the leader knows of (where notarized is defined below).
 - Every process votes for the leader's proposal as long as the proposal is longer than the longest notarized chains that the process ever voted to extend.
 - A block is notarized when it has gathered votes from a quorum in the same epoch, and a chain is notarized when all its blocks, except the genesis block, are notarized.
 - When a notarized chain includes three adjacent blocks with consecutive epoch numbers, the prefix of the chain up to the second of those 3 blocks is considered final.

 Process proceed from one epoch to the next through unspecified means.
-In practice, a process may increment its epoch using a real-time clock (e.g. each epoch lasting 2 seconds), or processes may use a synchronizer sub-protocol.
+In practice, a process may increment its epoch using a real-time clock (e.g. each epoch lasting 2 seconds), or, even though I don't think this is discussed in the Streamlet paper, processes may use a synchronizer sub-protocol.
 The synchronizer approach is more robust than simply relying on clocks, and it is used by many deployed protocols.
 Surprisingly, it dates back to the [pioneering work of Dwork, Lynch, and Stockmeyer](https://groups.csail.mit.edu/tds/papers/Lynch/jacm88.pdf) in the 1980s.
 For a recent treatment, see [Gotsman et al.](https://arxiv.org/abs/2008.04167).